iamsoup101/weight-track/README.md

 ## License

 This project is released into the public domain under The Unlicense.
-See the license.txt cfile for details.
+See the license.txt file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Support